What to Eat Now

 Since both casein and whey can potentially trigger an immune response, inflammation is sure to follow.
 As a result, a skin rash may develop among other things from consuming milk and milk products.
 As with gluten, be aware – hidden sources of casein and whey can be found in all ultra-processed food.

 There could be a cause and effect reaction to emulsion stabilizers ingested by non-glutonians with intestinal inflammation.
-An effective treatment for all intestinal inflammations may be as simple as avoiding ultra-processed foods.
+An effective treatment for intestinal inflammations in non-glutonians may be as simple as avoiding ultra-processed foods.
 Emulsion stabilizers are also used in some way in almost all fast foods.

 Always Supplement Your Gluten Free Diet